Condition expressions¶

 spdx_expr_allows¶

-Checks whether an SPDX license expression can be satisfied
+Checks whether an SPDX license expression holds when limited to

-using only licenses from the given set.
+the given set of licenses.
 For OR expressions, at least one branch must

 be satisfiable.
 For AND expressions, all children must be satisfiable.
 WITH expressions